tableau/TabPy/docs/server-config.md

 (`Basic` or `Bearer`), so both can be used against the same server.

-With `TABPY_TRANSFER_PROTOCOL = http`, Flight uses `grpc+tcp` and the Bearer token is sent in cleartext, the same as HTTP Basic/Bearer on an unencrypted port.
+With `TABPY_TRANSFER_PROTOCOL = http`, Flight uses `grpc+tcp` and the Bearer token is sent in cleartext.
+That matches HTTP Basic/Bearer on the same setting; TabPy does not require HTTPS for Flight auth alone.

 JWKS lookups are cached.
 On the HTTP path a cache-cold fetch runs on TabPy's single IO-loop thread.
 Arrow Flight auth runs on the gRPC thread pool.
-JWKS client creation and fetches are serialized with a shared lock so concurrent Flight calls cannot bypass the refresh rate limit.
-A JWT check that can't take that lock within one second is rejected rather than left waiting for the in-flight fetch, so a slow or unresponsive identity provider can't stall concurrent requests for the full fetch timeout.
+Forced JWKS refreshes are serialized per JWKS URI so concurrent Flight calls cannot bypass the refresh rate limit.
+A cached signing-key lookup does not wait on that refresh, so a forged unknown `kid` cannot reject unrelated valid tokens.

 A request carrying two conflicting `Authorization` values is rejected, because which one wins would otherwise decide the caller's identity.